 While the arrival of CRMs addressed the data availability, there still was no solution to the bad data fed to these CRMs.
-Years & years of human error, inconsistent communication between teams, easy-going data control strategy, & lack of data handling guidelines had created massive data dumps across the organization.
-Businesses needed to clean these data dumps for effective data management & tailoring of data to meet the business needs.
+Years and years of human error, inconsistent communication between teams, easy-going data control strategy, and lack of data handling guidelines had created massive data dumps across the organization.
+Businesses needed to clean these data dumps for effective data management and tailoring of data to meet the business needs.

-So, to have an effective CRM data cleansing process for your business, you must ensure that –
+So, to have an effecting CRM data cleansing process for your business, you must ensure:

-- There is a database management team, which timely audits the CRM to update & modify the data to clean up any incorrect/duplicate data fed into the system
+- there is a database management team, which timely audits the CRM to update and modify the data to clean up any incorrect/duplicate data fed into the system

 Why you need CRM data cleansing?

-In a typical corporate hinterland, data cleaning talks will surface ideally on two occurrences – one, when they are incorporate a new CRM and two, when they are migrating from an existing CRM to a new one.
+In a typical corporate hinterland, data cleaning talks will surface ideally on two occurrences – one, when they incorporate a new CRM, and two, when they are migrating from an existing CRM to a new one.

 A clean database will yield benefits for an individual team or practice and the whole organization.
 Some of the visible benefits will include –

-- Lesser errors correspond to happier & productive employees, which eventually translates to happy customers, better lead quality, & increased revenues
+- Lesser errors correspond to happier and productive employees, which eventually translates to happy customers, better lead quality, and increased revenues.

-- A Cleaner database allows for better analysis & decision making for future applications.
+- A cleaner database allows for better analysis and decision making for future applications.

 The way forward for organizations working with CRMs & Databases

 As the adage goes, “we are living in a data-driven world,” it could be suicidal for a business to rely on an outdated/old data for business insights or decision making in such times.
-According to a recent study by IBM, the United States of America alone lost $3.1 trillion yearly due to bad data.
-Even if we take mind-boggling figures into account, it makes quite a compelling argument favoring investing in data quality improvement.
-There’s always going to be cases of bad data getting mixed up with your useful data, but with a reliable data quality management partner, you can ensure that your good data remains sacrosanct, as it should be!
+According to a recent study by IBM, the US alone lost $3.1 trillion yearly due to bad data.
+Even if we take mind-boggling figures into account, it makes quite a compelling argument favouring investing in data quality improvement.
+There’s always going to be cases of bad data getting mixed up with your useful data, but with a reliable data quality management partner, you can ensure that your good data remains sacrosanct as it should be!

-The world of data is ever-evolving, the information that’s pertinent to you now, might change or even become redundant in near future.
-This state of constant change requires organizations to stay on their toes, when it comes to managing their data.
-While we have rules defining organizational policies, with a team of dedicated individuals working on keeping the data relevant will allow the sales and marketing teams to use their energies for core tasks.
-It also assures of the fact that their data is updated and maintained at all times.
+The world of data is ever evolving, the information that’s pertinent to you now, might change or even become redundant in near future.
+This state of constant change requires organizations to stay on their toes when it comes to managing their data.
+While we have rules defining organizational policies, a team of dedicated individuals working on keeping the data relevant will allow the sales and marketing teams to use their energies for core tasks.
+It also assures the fact that their data is updated and maintained at all times.